QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/reverse/index.md

 $ ILSpy # run
 ```

-Opening the file will automatically load the executable .NET modules.
+Opening the executable will automatically load its .NET solutions.
+You can save an entire reversed solution or specific files by right-clicking on the target you want to save and selecting 'Save Code.'
 </div></div>

 <hr class="sep-both">